VVKDO98/the-watch/README.md

 In this repo you'll find all the technology watch I did at BeCode.

-It's a short oral presentation on a topic or on a technology lasting more or less 15 minutes.
+A tech talk is an oral presentation on a technology or IT topic to a specialist audience.
+Organised by companies, universities or other groups, they aim to share knowledge and ideas on technology topics, either in person or online.

 ## List of my watches